Modern Foreign Languages

 In the MFL Department we operate under the ethos; ‘Not all classrooms have four walls’.
 This vision is something we want our students to appreciate every time they have a French or Spanish lesson; the world is there to be discovered and their ability to speak a language can bring them the opportunities of a lifetime.
 At The Misbourne, we offer French to A-level and Spanish to GCSE and our lessons heighten our students’ cultural awareness with rich content, engaging activities and culturally authentic material.

-So, if you like Languages and it's The Right Fit for you - why don't you click here to see where it can take you?
+So, if you like Languages and they are the right fit for you - why don't you click here to see where it can take you?

 Key Stage 3